Skip to main content Skip to footer

 In most cases, we’re pleased to be able to offer NHS pensioners living outside the UK the opportunity to have their pension paid into a bank account in the country or territory in which they’re living.

-If you decide you want your pension to be paid into an overseas bank account, read our bank payments overseas factsheet (PDF: 44KB) and complete the TAPS Mandate form for the country.
+If you decide you want your pension to be paid into an overseas bank account, read our bank payments overseas factsheet (Word: 290KB) and complete the overseas bank mandate form for that country.
+You can find a list of overseas bank mandate forms under the section ‘Bank payment details if you live abroad’ on our Applying for your pensions page.

 Payments to overseas bank accounts can only be paid in the currency of that country or territory.